immasei/food-tracker-go/README.md

 We use Google Firebase cloud service.
 You can use ours, or configure yours.
 We provide configure guide in the later part [here](#google-firebase-service).

-After congiguration, you can start by:
+After configuration, you can start by:

 ```bash
 npm start